-Select this option if you would like to purchase a copy of Web Designer.
+Select this option if you would like to purchase a copy of Web Designer Premium.
 You will be given an serial number when you purchase.

-Continue the trial
+Continue using trial

 Select this option if you would like to continue using the free trial.
 To the right of this option it will tell you how many days of the trial you have left.
-Then click TEST THE PROGRAM NOW.
+Then click CONTINUE TRIAL.

-Important note: Please keep a record of the email address and password you used when purchasing Xara Web Designer 7 since you may need them in the future, for example if you wish to upgrade.
+Important note: Please keep a record of the email address and password you used when purchasing Xara Web Designer 7 Premium since you may need them in the future, for example if you wish to upgrade.